Ahad-Dngwala/FI_PR_GENERATOR/README.md

 <div align="center">

-**MIT License** · Built for GSSoC contributors · Human-in-the-loop by design
+**MIT License** · Built for open-source contributors · Human-in-the-loop by design

 *Start small.
 Prove one PR.
 Then scale.*